Trips to Finland

 All our family holidays take you to Finnish Lapland, traditionally inhabited by the indigenous Sámi people and proud home of the ‘real’ Santa Claus.
 To the South is the quiet town of Ranua and its Wildlife Park.
 Kuusamo is close by and has splendid fells, perfect to investigate on sleds; further above are Luosto, with its homely log cabins, and Kittila, from which you can head to Levi, Finland’s largest ski resort.

-Near the Norwegian border are a cluster of destinations right in the middle of Northern Lights territory: Jeris, Torassieppi, or Harriniva – all wonderful locations for a family holiday.
+Near the Norwegian border are a cluster of destinations right in the middle of Northern Lights territory: Jeris, Torassieppi, or Harriniva – all wonderful locations for a family holiday in Finland.
 Deep in the wilds is Menesjärvi and its long-established community of reindeer herders; tucked away beyond this is the village of Nellim, on the banks of the icy Lake Inari and close to the Russian border.

 Want an experience filled and active family holiday in enchanting landscapes full of native culture?
 Come with us to Finland!